 But its success depends in part on the conduct of those engaging in this practice.
 I quote Idel's quotation from Alemanno (Idel 2011 p.
 188).
 I include Idel's comments--which he makes in the form of footnotes--although they are not what I want to talk about:

-...the astrologers who have described Saturn say that it endows man with profound thought, law, and the spiritual sciences [holdimot ruhaniyyot], 49 prophecy [neuu'ah], 50 sorcery [kishshuf], 51 and prognostication and the Shemittot and Yovelot.
+Similarly Etteilla stresses that the card-reader cannot just be a fortune-teller.
+He has to be well-versed in the Kaballah and other esoteric subjects as well as leading a life devoted to God and his commandments.
+It is only from such a place that a combination of words can turn, through the cartomancer's skill, into a guiding principle for one's future well-being.
+(Actually, he calls it "cartonomancy", to emphasize the importance of numbers in this scientia; but common usage did not adopt his term.)...the astrologers who have described Saturn say that it endows man with profound thought, law, and the spiritual sciences [holdimot ruhaniyyot], 49 prophecy [neuu'ah], 50 sorcery [kishshuf], 51 and prognostication and the Shemittot and Yovelot.
 52 ...
 But if they [the Jews] do not keep the way of God, it will spit forth everything that is bad: prophecy will occur to fools and to babies in an insufficient manner, and to women and to melancholics, 54 and to those possessed by an evil spirit and maleficent demons that obliterate the limbs, 55 and bad counsels and sorceries, and anxieties and erroneous beliefs.
 56

 ____________